-Here are fifteen other remote work management strategies that can help you keep your teams organized and make sure you are not overwhelmed.
+Here are fifteen remote work management strategies that can help you keep your teams organized and make sure you are not overwhelmed.

 1. Hold Regular Meetings – Find a time each week to hold a video conference meeting with your remote team.

 It might mean you need to be in your office earlier or later than usual but meeting regularly with your team will help you see the strengths of the different team members.